codex-team/editor.js/docs/tools.md

 ```

 Don't forget to set the rule for each embedded subitems otherwise they will
 not be sanitized.

-If you want to sanitize all and get data without any tags, use `{}` or just
+if you want to sanitize everything and and get data without any tags, use `{}` or just
 ignore field in case if you want to get pure HTML

 ```javascript